Information on Coaching within Airdrie Fastpitch from U9 to U19

 *AGSA has put together an Umpire guide to help our Umpires.
 Find a copy here and in all our diamond equipment boxes.

 Several coaches will be required to run indoor practices for each age group prior to the season, once teams are formed coaches will run their team’s indoor practices prior to the season.
-This is also a great way for new coaches to gain some experience from our veteran coaches, so if you are unsure about running a practice, please consider attending to help.
+This is also a great way for new coaches to gain some experience from our veteran coaches, so if you are unsure about running a practice, please please let us know and we will send out an experienced coach to help.

 Please email firstname.lastname@example.org to book your weekly and extra practices or weekend make up games.
 Choose a few times and days that is convenient for you to present to your team at the parents meeting.
 Keep in mind practices will be held Friday, Saturday or Sundays, as all other weekday diamond times are reserved for scheduled games.

 - Schedules are determined by Calgary Minor Softball and are subject to change, check back frequently, especially ahead of each game.